Skip to main content

 • live in Connecticut;

-• be working or attending a temporary family cash assistance (Jobs First) approved education or training activity; and
+• be working or attending a temporary family cash assistance (Jobs First) approved education/training activity; GED/high school equivalency, or enrolled in undergraduate studies (associate’s or bachelor’s degree); and

 • meet the program’s income requirements.